Curves on complete intersections and measures of irrationality: Introduction

 We thank \.{I}zzet Co\c{s}kun, Mohammad Farajzadeh-Tehrani, Fran\c{c}ois Greer, Melissa Liu, Rob Lazarsfeld, and David Stapleton for the many insightful discussions and encouragement.
-The second author would particularly like to thank his advisor, Ravi Vakil for invaluable guidance and advice during this project.
+The second author would particularly like to thank his advisor, Ravi Vakil, for invaluable guidance and advice during this project.
 The third author would like to thank Lawrence Ein for suggesting Angehrn-Siu's approach for obtaining a stronger separation of points statement.
+Finally, we would like to thank the referees for all of their helpful suggestions and comments.
 During the preparation of this article, NC was partially supported by an NSF postdoctoral fellowship DMS-2103099 and BC was partially supported by an NSF GRFP fellowship under grant DGE-2146755.